-With the purchase of a Harman Kardon HS 300 you are about to begin many years of listening enjoyment.
+With the purchase of a Harman Kardon HS 200 you are about to begin many years of listening enjoyment.

-Designed to provide all the excitement and detail of movie soundtracks and every nuance of musical selections, the HS 300 is truly a multichannel system for the new millennium.
+Designed to provide all the excitement and detail of movie soundtracks and every nuance of musical selections using only one pair of stereo loudspeakers and a subwoofer, the HS 200 is truly a multichannel system for the new millennium.

-The HS 300 has been engineered so that it is easy to take advantage of all the power of its digital technology.
+The HS 200 has been engineered so that it is easy to take advantage of all the power of its digital technology.
 To obtain the maximum enjoyment from your new system, we urge you to read this manual.
 A few minutes spent learning the functions of the various controls will enable you to take advantage of all the power the HS is able to deliver.